pkarsy/rfboot/help/Installation.md

 Just warp/cut the DTR pin to prevent connection.
 Another option is to leave the DTR pin connected and wire a 10uF capacitor between RST-GND pin in proMini.

 ***The SPI intreface***

-RF Module PIN | Cable COLOR | ProMini pin
+CC1101 PIN | Cable COLOR | ProMini pin
 ------------- | ----------- | -----------
 GND | Black | GND
 VCC | Red | 3.3V